 Project aim and task:

 The project aims to plan and construct such hybrid passive water treatment systems that allow year-round removal of nitrogen and heavy metals from waters in arctic conditions by combining existing knowledge about the individual modules and to test the hybrid treatment systems in selected pilot applications.
 Based on the obtained knowledge, a tool for sizing and constructing hybrid passive treatment systems will be created.

 The project is divided into 4 work packages:

 1. Evaluation of treatment modules that are fit for different types of waters based on existing information

 2. Sizing and construction of hybrid water treatment systems; creation of a tool for planning hybrid water treatment systems

 3. Building and monitoring of pilot treatment systems

 - Levi study site

 4. Interactive planning and communication

-In this project, cooperation is established with both companies and municipal parties, in order to obtain as much useful knowledge and experience about hybrid passive treatment solutions as possible.
-The cooperation partners can use the experience gained in the project to either optimize their water treatment by using hybrid passive treatment systems or by commercializing materials, building units or planning expertise.
+In this project, cooperation is established with both companies and municipal parties, to obtain as much useful knowledge and experience about hybrid passive treatment solutions as possible.
+The cooperation partners can use the experience gained in the project to either optimize their water treatment by using hybrid passive treatment systems or by commercializing materials, building units, or planning expertise.